Sifat-Ahmed/imdb-movie-classification/REPORT.md

 #### Effect of EDA
 Data cleaning steps removed noise and standardized text, improving the performance of all models.
 Without EDA, models showed lower accuracy and higher variance across runs.
+- Data Cleaning was only applied to traditional ML models and DNN+RNN models.
+- For vector based models, data were passed as they were because vector based models consider everything to generate embeddings.

 ### Conclusion
 The experiments demonstrate that transformer-based models like DistilBERT can achieve the best results on IMDB sentiment classification, even with reduced size compared to BERT.
 Classical ML algorithms, particularly LinearSVC, remain competitive when tuned, offering a faster and lighter alternative.
 Cross-validation and grid search are essential to reliably assess model performance and prevent overfitting.
 EDA plays a critical role in ensuring input quality and improving model stability.

+#### What to be Done
+- There are bagging, boosting and ensemble models that were not explored which can be explored in future to improve score.